List of sheriffs of Kingston upon Hull

-High Sheriff of Kingston upon Hull is a ceremonial title conferred by Hull City Council as a civic honour on prominent people associated with Kingston upon Hull.
-Hull has had a High Sheriff since 1440.
+Sheriff of Kingston upon Hull is a ceremonial title conferred by Hull City Council as a civic honour on prominent people associated with Kingston upon Hull.
+Hull has had a Sheriff since 1440.
 The position was abolished in 1974 and revived in 2013.
-Before 1974 the Sheriff usually served for one year; the incumbent since 2013 has been Baroness ?(Virginia) Bottomley.
+Before 1974 the Sheriff usually served for one year; the incumbent since 2013 has been Virginia Bottomley, Baroness Bottomley of Nettlestone.

 History

 Hull was made a county corporate in 1440, sometimes called Hullshire.
 All English counties had a sheriff as the head of local justice; as local government evolved the position of High Sheriff became increasingly ceremonial.
 The Local Government Act 1888 redesignated the county corporate of Hull a county borough which retained its civic officers.
 The Local Government Act 1972 abolished the county borough and officers from April 1974.